-- (a) Application for a license must be made on the application form issued by the department.
-The application must be made in the county where the applicant(s) for family child care and group family child care resides and where the applicant(s) for community-based child care programs will operate. - (b) Applicants looking to operate a family child care, group family child care, or community-based child care must be the individual(s) or organization that is legally responsible for the operation of the program.
-When the applicant is one or more individuals, the individual(s) is the primary provider of care, is present during the hours of operation, and is legally responsible for the operation of the program. - (c) Applicants and license holders who use a private non-public water supply must comply with section 245J.25: - (d) An applicant must comply with radon regulations found in section 245J.25. - (e) An application for licensure is complete when the applicant completes, signs, and submits all department forms and documentation needed for licensure to the agency and the agency receives all inspection, zoning, evaluation, and investigative reports, documentation, and information required to verify compliance with this chapter and applicable statutes.
+- (a) Application for a license License applicants must be made on use the application form issued by the department.
+The application must be made in the county where the applicant or applicants for family child care and or group family child care resides, and where the applicant or applicants for community-based child care programs will operate. - (b) Applicants lookingseeking to operate a family child care, group family child care, or community-based child care must be the individuals, or organization that is legally responsible for the operation of the program.
+When the applicant is one or more individuals, the individual(s) is the primary provider of care, is present during the hours of operation, and is legally responsible for the operation of the program. - (c) Applicants and license holders who use a private, non-public water supply must comply with section 245J.25:16. - (d) An applicant must comply with radon regulations found in section 245J.25. - (e) An application for licensure is complete when and ready for the agency's review after the applicant completes, signs, and submits all department forms and documentation needed for licensure to the agency and the agency receives all inspection, zoning, evaluation, and investigative reports, documentation, and information required to verify compliance with this chapter and applicable statutes.
 This includes a completed background study for individuals subject to a study, as required under chapter 245C. - Subd.
 2. Licensing study.
-The applicant or license holder must give the agency access to the program for a licensing study to determine compliance with this chapter and applicable statutes. - (b) If, in the judgment of the agency representative, a potentially hazardous condition may be present, due to a violation of parts of this chapter, the applicant must obtain an inspection from a fire marshal, building official, or agent of a community health board as authorized under Minnesota Statutes, section 145A.04 to verify the absence of hazard and report to the agency. - (c) The program must comply with any applicable local ordinances.
-If the commissioner or the agency has reasonable cause to believe a hazardous condition may be present and requests an inspection by a fire marshal, building official, or authorized agent, then any condition cited by a fire marshal, building official, or authorized agent as hazardous and creating an immediate danger of fire, or threat to human life and safety, must be corrected or a variance approved in accordance with subdivision 6 prior to issuance of a license. - (d) An initial inspection of the program by a fire marshal to determine compliance with the Minnesota Uniform Fire Code and compliance with orders issued are conditions of licensure for all residences with one or more of the following conditions:
+The applicant or license holder must give the agency access to the program for a licensing study to determine compliance with this chapter and applicable rules and statutes. - (ba) If, in the judgment of the agency representative, a potentially hazardous condition may be present, due to a violation of parts of this chapter, the applicant must obtain an inspection from a fire marshal, building official, or agent of a community health board as authorized under Minnesota Statutes, section 145A.04 to verify the absence of hazard and report to the agency. - (eb) The program must comply with any applicable local ordinances.
+If the commissioner or the agency has reasonable cause to believe a hazardous condition may be present and requests an inspection by a fire marshal, building official, or authorized agent, then any condition cited by a fire marshal, building official, or authorized agent as hazardous and creating an immediate danger of fire, or threat to human life and safety, must be corrected or a variance approved in accordance with subdivision 6 prior to issuance of a license.

+(dc) An initial inspection of the program by a fire marshal to determine compliance with the Minnesota Uniform Fire Code and compliance with orders issued are conditions of licensure for all programs located in a commercial space and all residences with one or more of the following conditions: